coderefinery/train-the-trainer/_episodes/07-partnership.md

     instructors and demonstrating a full workshop.
 Initial instructor training begins.
 - Coordination
+  - Central coordination, new institutions can easily join.
-  - Funded by NeIC or by partner fees?
+  - .5-1 FTE funded by NeIC or by partner fees?
 - Training and meetings
   - Yearly meeting and training funded somehow...

+---

+## Option 2: peer to peer

+A smaller way to start would be to take a core group of institutions (e.g. Aalto and KTH) and they agree to send an instructor back and forth twice a year for networking and teaching a workshop.
+Possibly as part of NordicHPC and other collaboration?
+This would require less central coordination, and eventually merge into option 1.

 ---